paretje/games/README.txt

-INSTALATION INSTRUCTIONS FOR THE GAME SECTION
+INSTALATION INSTRUCTIONS OF THE GAME SECTION

-1. UPLOAD THE FILES TO YOUR MYBB FORUM

-2. ACTIVATE THE PLUGIN
+1. Upload the files to the root directory of your MyBB board

+2. Go to Admin CP -> Plugins -> Game Section -> Install & Activate

+3. Add some games